 We are a research active Trust, investigating underlying causes and new treatments for many acute and chronic conditions, and taking part in clinical trials.
 Research is conducted in almost all specialties.
 Our research strengths include cardiovascular disease, cancer, rheumatoid arthritis, diabetes, surgery, emergency medicine, respiratory medicine and gastroenterology.

 We have many different research studies taking place (over 300 at any time), so as a patient, or as a relative of a patient, you may be approached at some point about a research study that is relevant to you.

-All clinical research trials that open in Hull and East Yorkshire Hospitals NHS Trust have been thoroughly scrutinised by specialist scientists and healthcare professionals, relevant UK regulatory bodies, independent ethics committees and by the Trust Research and Development Office.
+All clinical research trials that open in Hull University Teaching Hospitals NHS Trust have been thoroughly scrutinised by specialist scientists and healthcare professionals, relevant UK regulatory bodies, independent ethics committees and by the Trust Research and Development Office.
 This rigorous process ensures that patients and the public can have confidence in, and benefit from, excellent quality research in health and social care.